scottishgovernment/resources.mygov.scot/_criterion/data-hosting-and-data-centres.md

 ### In the discovery assessment

-To pass, they’ll usually need to:
+To pass, the service team usually need to:

 * explain current ICT data centre and hosting arrangements, if applicable
 * confirm that total cost of running data centres and hosting is known, if applicable